We address some questions you may have about how to cope emotionally during the pandemic. Here you'll find advice and resources that can help.

 maintain a structured daily routine and have set times for your usual activities (waking up, getting ready for the day, having breakfast, lunch and dinner etc.) to try to maintain some normality in your day

 Being outside in nature can benefit both your mental and physical wellbeing.
-If possible try to spend some time outdoors every day, if you can’t be outside, you could try:
+If possible try to spend some time outdoors every day.
+If you can't be outside, you could also try:

 having flowers or pot plants in the room where you spend a lot of time